bhlevca/WebGnomeAPI/help/views/form/oil/library.rst

-Oil Query Form
+`Oil Query Form`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `Oil Query Form` offers several ways to search for an Oil.
-You can search by name, location, category, `API`, or `viscosity`.
+The Oil Query Form offers several ways to search for an Oil.
+You can search by name, location, category, `API`, or v`iscosity`.

 * Use the search filed to search for an oil by name or location.
 * Use the Category drop-down menu to search by category.